phpDocumentor/fig-standards/proposed/phpdoc.md

 The @param tag MAY have a multi-line description and does not need explicit delimiting.

+The last @param tag for a given function MAY be prefixed with `...` to indicate an array whose elements are supplied by a variable remaining number of actual arguments passed to the function.
+The local variable (obtained as a slice from `func_get_args()`) inside the function SHOULD be named consistently with the parameter name used in the @param tag.

 It is RECOMMENDED when documenting to use this tag with every function and method.
 Exceptions to this recommendation are: